 It is true that there is no scientific proof of life after life and of the human soul.
 However, I believe there is a soul and it is energy recognized as light.
 I am drawn to the duality of light and dark–conceptualized as absence and presence.
 My work focuses on the connection humans have with the natural world.
 By means of my constructed imagery, I propose that when our bodies die our soul as light energy become one with the environment, leading to the continuation of life.

 – Angelina Kidd

-ARTIST: Katie Tibault
+ARTIST: Katie Thibault

 LOCATION: Mercer West

 My recent work draws on blueprints and data visualization concepts as an imperfect method to make sense of our fragmented experiences of the world.
 Even as these visual structures reach toward understanding, I allow different sections of my installations to overlap and collide, reflecting the inherent conflict in different parts of our internal and external landscapes.
 I am especially interested in the intersections of mechanical elements and references to the body and language through wall installations, drawings, and sculptural apparatus for the body, exploring the disintegration of the distance between the physical and internal sense of self and external structures.
-I work across a number of mediums, including mixed media installation, drawing, painting, glass, metal, and performative work. – Katie Tibault
+I work across a number of mediums, including mixed media installation, drawing, painting, glass, metal, and performative work. – Katie Thibault

 ARTIST: Abigail Maxey